IDAES/idaes-pse/docs/user_guide/configuration.rst

 Loggers created with the ``idaes.logging`` module can be assigned tags.
 Output from these loggers is recorded if the loggers tag is in the ``logger_tags`` set.
 The default behavior can be configured in a configuration file.
 The tag set can also be modified at any time via functions in the ``idaes.logging`` module.
+This is a subset of ``valid_log_tags``.

 Changes do not require ``idaes.reconfig()``.
+The default setting is:
+``[ "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions"]``.

 valid_log_tags
 ~~~~~~~~~~~~~~

 When setting logger tags for ``idaes.logging`` loggers they are compared against
 a list of valid tags.
 This is done to guard against spelling errors.
-If the default
+If the
-set of defined tags is not sufficient tags can be added here, or later through
+default set of defined tags is not sufficient tags can be added.
-functions in the ``idaes.logging`` module.

 Changes do not require ``idaes.reconfig()``.
+The default setting is:
+``[ "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions", "ui"]``.

 ipopt-idaes
 ~~~~~~~~~~~
-This is a config block that provides default configuration for the ``ipopt-idaes`` which is just a wrapper for the Pyomo ``ipopt`` solver class that allows the default solver options to be configured in the general idaes ConfigBlock.
+This is a config block that provides default configuration for the ``ipopt-idaes``.
+``ipopt-idaes`` is a wrapper for the Pyomo ``ipopt`` solver class that allows the default solver options to be configured in the general idaes ConfigBlock.
 Currently only solver options can be configured in the ``options`` sub-ConfigBlock.

-For example to set the default NLP scaling method for ipopt to user idaes-provided scaling factors, use the command ``idaes.cfg["ipopt-idaes"]["options"]["nlp_scaling_method"] = "user-scaling"``
+For example to set the default NLP scaling method for ipopt to use idaes-provided scaling factors, use the command ``idaes.cfg["ipopt-idaes"]["options"]["nlp_scaling_method"] = "user-scaling"``